 Since the decision made in June 2016 by the UK to leave the European Union, CMS Distribution has been closely monitoring developments in the negotiations between the EU and the UK Government to mitigate any issues that may arise following the Exit.
-As the possibility of a “No Deal” Brexit still exists, we are stepping up our key contingency plans as October 31st comes closer.

-Firstly, I would like to reassure our customers and vendors that we are here to assist you through these uncertain times and are keen to talk to you about mutually beneficial options to protect our businesses.
+I would like to reassure our customers and vendors that we are here to assist you through these uncertain times and are keen to talk to you about mutually beneficial options to protect our businesses.

 CMS is working closely with its supply chain and global partners to suitably prepare and plan for differing scenarios.
 The following is a summary of our actions to date, managed in conjunction with our partners.

 The biggest concern with Brexit is that British ports and HM Customs may not be adequately prepared following the end of the transition period.
 This could potentially result in significant delays to supply of IT goods in the UK and Ireland as non-perishable goods may be de-prioritised in the event of border delays or backlog.